Ever since I started setting goals back in 2001 my life has changed dramatically.

 - Write down what you think will impress other people

 - Write down your goals as we go.
-Don’t just think about your goals or imagine them.
+Don’t just think about your goals.
+Write them down.
 Writing down your goals makes them real.
 That’s when a commitment has been made.
-Until then, nothing is serious.
-Remember: Only 3% of the population writes down their goals but those that do are 10X more successful than those who don’t.
+Until then, nothing is serious

 - Be specific.
 Have an exact target to aim for.
 None of your goals should be ambiguous, vague or unclear.

 You don’t want a goal to go on an “overseas holiday”.
-You want a goal to spend a month in Italy in July 2018 visiting Rome, Florence, Milan and Venice.
+You want a goal to spend a month in Italy in July visiting Rome, Florence, Milan, and Venice.

 OK, it’s time to write our goals…